7 of the best knife sets I've tried, including top picks with in-built sharpeners from Ninja, Joseph Joseph and more

-Pick up the best knife set for your kitchen with our reviews of knife blocks from Zwilling, Robert Welch, Ninja, Viners, and more
+Pick up the best knife set for your kitchen with our reviews of knife blocks from Ninja, HexClad and more

 The best knife set will be used in your kitchen each and every single day.
-It's not a purchase to make lightly, but you can only tell the quality of a knife after prolonged use to see how well the blades last.
-That's why we've taken the liberty of reviewing the best knife sets on the market from Robert Welch, Zwilling, Ninja, Viners, and Zyliss, to bring you our thoughts.
+It's not a purchase to make lightly, as you can only really tell the quality of a knife after prolonged use to see how well the blades last.
+That's why I've taken up the job of reviewing the best knife sets on the market from the likes of Ninja and HexClad to bring you my thoughts.

-Below, we've covered the best knife sets you can buy for your money on the market right now.
-That includes premium sets that come in stylish blocks, and loose knives that have safety covers to keep them stored safely in your drawers.
+Below, I've covered the best knife sets you can buy for your money on the market right now.
+That includes premium sets that come in stylish blocks, and loose knives that have safety covers to keep them stored safely in your drawers, as well as blocks with sharpeners built-in.

 Specifications